JumpingKeyCaps/LCDify/README.md

 ```
 Virtual Resolution = Source Resolution / Scale Factor
 ```
+### Native Resolution Handling
+The shader operates in 1:1 coordinate space relative to the video source.
+It uses `inputFrame.eval()` with center-aligned sampling to ensure temporal stability across video frames.

+### Parameters (Uniforms)
+- `scaleFactor`: Size of the virtual pixels.
+- `ditheringStrength`: Intensity of the Bayer matrix.
+- `gridSize` & `gridIntensity`: Control over the LCD sub-pixel grid.
+- `palette0-3`: Four dynamic `half4` colors for quantization.

 Example with 1920x1080 and SF=16:
 - → 120×67 virtual pixels